Yes TV Shows Channels

-yes Drama and yes Action air new episodes of shows in the weeknights (Sundays - Thursdays).
+yes Drama and yes Action air new episodes of shows on weeknights (Sundays – Thursdays).

 yes Comedy airs new episodes of shows in the weekends (Fridays and Saturdays).

 yes Oh airs new episodes on weeknights.

 The channel yes Real was canceled on January 16, 2012 and replaced with yes Oh.

 On November 4, 2015, yes Base was discontinued.

 History

 Summer Nights

 In 2003, yes aired a channel called Summer Nights, that featured shows in the nights of the summer of 2003.
 The channel was cancelled at the end of the summer.

 yesREAL / yes stars real (2008) / yes stars Real (2009)

 In the summer 2004, yes decided to air a channel called yesREAL, with reality shows, such as Survivor and The Amazing Race.
 Due to the success of the channel, yes ran this channel again.

 yes returned to air the past channel under its new name yes stars real on July 13, 2008.
-The channel aired 13 reality and life style shows 24/7 and the shows aired in the same method of the regular stars channels with new episodes on weeknights (Sundays - Thursdays) and re-runs at the rest of the time.
+The channel aired 13 reality and life style shows 24/7 and the shows aired in the same method of the regular stars channels with new episodes on weeknights (Sundays – Thursdays) and re-runs at the rest of the time.
 The channel went off air at the end of the broadcast day of September 13, 2008.

-On May 26, 2009 yes announced the return of the reality shows channel - yes stars Real - on July 5, 2009 on channel 20.
-The channel aired the shows 24/7 in the same method of the regular stars channels with new episodes on weeknights (Sundays - Thursdays) and re-runs at the rest of the time.
+On May 26, 2009 yes announced the return of the reality shows channel – yes stars Real – on July 5, 2009 on channel 20.
+The channel aired the shows 24/7 in the same method of the regular stars channels with new episodes on weeknights (Sundays – Thursdays) and re-runs at the rest of the time.
 The channel went off air at the end of the broadcast day of August 29, 2009.